Slovenia-team/Decentral-Media/README.md

 ### `create_comment`

-Create a new comment on a content.
+Mint a new comment ERC721 token on Starknet.

 #### Parameters:
 ```